stm32-periph/stm32f10/Project/STM32F10x_StdPeriph_Examples/GPIO/IOToggle/readme.txt

     To select the STMicroelectronics evaluation board used to run the example, uncomment the corresponding line in stm32_eval.h file (under Utilities\STM32_EVAL)

-  - STM32100E-EVAL Set-up
-    - Use LED1, LED2, LED3 and LED4 connected respectively to PF.06, PF.07, PF.08
-      and PF.09 pins

-  - STM32100B-EVAL Set-up
-    - Use LED1, LED2, LED3 and LED4 connected respectively to PC.06, PC.07, PC.08
-      and PC.09 pins

-  - STM3210C-EVAL Set-up
-    - Use LED1, LED2, LED3 and LED4 connected respectively to PD.07, PD.13, PF.03
-      and PD.04 pins

-  - STM3210E-EVAL Set-up
-    - Use LED1, LED2, LED3 and LED4 connected respectively to PF.06, PF0.7, PF.08
-      and PF.09 pins

-  - STM3210B-EVAL Set-up
-    - Use LED1, LED2, LED3 and LED4 connected respectively to PC.06, PC.07, PC.08
-      and PC.09 pins

 @par How to use it ?

-In order to make the program work, you must do the following:
+In order to make the program work, you must do the following :
-- Create a project and setup all project configuration
-- Add the required Library files:
-  - stm32f10x_gpio.c
-  - stm32f10x_exti.c
-  - stm32f10x_rcc.c
-  - stm32f10x_usart.c
-  - misc.c
-  - stm32f10x_i2c.c
-  - stm32f10x_spi.c
-  - stm32_eval.c       (under Utilities\STM32_EVAL)

-- Edit stm32f10x.h file to select the device you are working on.
-- Edit stm32_eval.h file to select the evaluation board you will use.

-@b Tip: You can tailor the provided project template to run this example, for
-        more details please refer to "stm32f10x_stdperiph_lib_um.chm" user manual; select "Peripheral Examples" then follow the instructions provided in "How to proceed" section.
+ - Copy all source files from this example folder to the template folder under Project\STM32F10x_StdPeriph_Template
+ - Open your preferred toolchain
-- Link all compiled files and load your image into target memory
+ - Rebuild all files and load your image into target memory
  - Run the example

 @note
  - Low-density Value line devices are STM32F100xx microcontrollers where the